LeeCampbell/HdrHistogram.NET/README.md

 If you use the local tool, there are example result files in the _.\GoogleChartsExample_ directory.
 The tool also allows you to export to png.

-##So what is so special about this way of recording latency?
+##So what is so special about this way of recording response times?

 * itself is low latency
 * tiny foot print due to just storing a dynamic range of buckets and counts